 If you read carefully, you’ll find that all of the above recommendations build on each other.
 A weekly social meeting ensures that people get to know each other and build trust.
 Retrospectives require trust and help identify gaps and expectations.
 Mentorship structures can fill those gaps, all while gaining an understanding by sharing a bit of what is going on in everyone’s lives.
 A weekly schedule ensures that people know their priorities and stay unblocked.

 In the ideal case, the above suggestions lead to teams where everyone has a voice, can participate in team decisions, make themselves understood, and feel a sense of belonging.
 If you are trying this with your team, please share the results with me!

-- Make sure everyone is aware of what is appropriate to share.
+Make sure everyone is aware of what is appropriate to share.
 In some teams, there is a lot of trust, and people feel safe sharing personal stories.
-I recommend slowly building towards sharing good stories and maybe even avoid specific topics altogether for other teams.
-Don’t get anyone in trouble!↩
+I recommend slowly building towards sharing good stories and maybe even avoiding specific topics altogether for other teams.
+Don’t get anyone in trouble! ↩

 Usually, I prefer attendance to be mandatory, but sharing to be optional.
 It doesn’t quite work when the meeting is optional, and only a third of the team shows up each time. ↩

 Feel free to point them to this post! ↩